Faith in the Bible: Trust and Assurance in God

 Apply These Verses to Your Life

 Scripture comes alive when we meditate on it and apply it daily.
-Read these verses in full context, pray for understanding, and ask God how they speak to your situation with faith.
+Read these verses in full context, pray for understanding, and ask God how they speak to your situation with faith in the bible: trust and assurance in god.